Lipstick

-Lipstick is a cosmetic product used to apply coloration and texture to lips, often made of wax and oil.
+Lipstick is a cosmetic product used to apply color and texture to lips, often made of wax and oil.
 Different pigments are used to produce color, and minerals such as silica may be used to provide texture.
 The use of lipstick dates back to early civilizations such as Sumer and the Indus Valley Civilisation, and was popularized in the Western world in the 16th century.
 Some lipsticks contain traces of toxic materials, such as lead and PFAS, which prompted health concerns and regulation.

 Lipstick has been prominent in several women's fashion trends, often associated with women's sexuality.
-The color of lipstick has aesthetic and cultural significance as different colors carry different connotations.
-Red lipstick has historically been associated with sensuality or women's independence while black lipstick is worn by both men and women in alternative subcultures, especially punk and goth.
-Celebrities such as Elizabeth Taylor, Madonna, and Taylor Swift have contributed to the popularity and iconic images of lipstick in fashion and media.
+The color of lipstick has aesthetic and cultural significance, as different colors carry different connotations.
+Red lipstick has historically been associated with sensuality or women's independence, while black lipstick is worn by both men and women in alternative subcultures, especially punk and goth.
+Celebrities such as Marilyn Monroe, Elizabeth Taylor, Madonna, and Taylor Swift have contributed to the popularity and iconic images of lipstick in fashion and mainstream media.

 History

 Early history

 Ancient Sumerian and Indus Valley men and women were possibly the first to invent and wear lipstick, about 5,000 years ago.
 Sumerians crushed gemstones and used them to decorate their faces, mainly on the lips and around the eyes.
-Egyptians like Cleopatra crushed bugs (carmine) to create a color of red on their lips.
+Egyptians, such as Cleopatra VII, crushed bugs (carmine) to create a red colour for their lips.
 Women in the ancient Indus Valley civilization have used rectangular pieces of ochre with beveled ends as lipstick.
-The Kamasutra describes lip coloring made of red lac and beeswax and method it was used.
+The Kama Sutra describes lip coloring made of red lac and beeswax and the method how it was used.
 Ancient Egyptians wore lipstick to show social status rather than gender.
-They extracted the red dye from fucus-algin, 0.01% iodine, and some bromine mannite, but this dye resulted in serious illness.
+They extracted the red dye from fucus-algin, 0.01 % iodine, and some bromine mannite, but this dye resulted in serious illness.
 Lipsticks with shimmering effects were initially made using a pearlescent substance found in fish scales.

-The Chinese made lipsticks that were made from beeswax over 1,000 years ago to protect the delicate skin of the lips.
-During the Tang Dynasty (618–907 CE), scented oils were added to them, which gave the mouth an enticing factor.
+The Chinese made lipsticks that were made from beeswax more than 1,000 years ago to protect the delicate skin of the lips.
+During the Tang dynasty (618–907 CE), scented oils were added to them, which gave the mouth an enticing factor.

 In Australia, Aboriginal girls would paint their mouths red with ochre for puberty rituals.